-- 11. INSUBORDINATION, DISOBEDIENCE AND/OR DISRESPECTFUL BEHAVIOR in refusing to comply with directions of school personnel including insolent, arrogant, disrespectful or threatening language or behavior (to school personnel or visitors).
+11. INSUBORDINATION, DISOBEDIENCE AND/OR DISRESPECTFUL

+BEHAVIOR in refusing to comply with directions of school personnel including insolent, arrogant, disrespectful or threatening language or behavior (to school personnel or visitors).
 This shall include those who incite and entice such acts.
-Recording any incident on one's phone is an example of inciting. - 12.
-INTERRUPTION OF THE EDUCATIONAL PROCESS by being disruptive in the classroom and/or hallways due to loud and/or repeated talking, making noises, which includes postings on Facebook, Twitter, social media of any type that disrupts the educational process. - 13.
+Recording any incident on one's phone is an example of inciting.

+- 12. INTERRUPTION OF THE EDUCATIONAL PROCESS by being disruptive in the classroom and/or hallways due to loud and/or repeated talking, making noises, which includes postings on any social media that disrupts the educational process. - 13.
 TRUANCY from school including study hall, class or any other assigned activity for all or part of a day without school authorization will result in school consequences.